Latent Association Mining in Binary Data: Latent Association Mining in Binary Data (LAMB)

-By definition a variable set is coherent if each element of the set has positive average latent correlation with the rest of the set, and no element outside the set has this property.
-The definition ensures that if we remove or add a single variable to coherent set then it is no longer coherent.
+A set is coherent if each element in the set has positive average latent association with the other elements in the set, and no element outside of the set satisfies this property.
+This definition ensures that if we add or remove a single feature to a coherent set, then it is no longer a coherent set.
+Note that this does not exclude the possibility of adding or removing more than one feature from a set and maintaining the coherent set definition.\footnote{See Proposition~\ref{prop: coh set greedy} in Appendix~\ref{app: lamb greedy search proc} for an explicit example of such behavior.} For this reason the LAMB method seeks to discover minimal coherent sets.

-Like clusters of objects in exploratory data analysis, a coherent set of binary variables are mutually positively associated, analogous to a block of positive correlations in a covariance matrix.
-For binary data, coherence offers advantages over clustering in terms of interpretability and power, as it is based directly on the binary threshold model and on probability statements from meaningful tests.
-Coherent sets can be identified in a computationally efficient fashion using a fast search procedure based on iterative testing.
-This procedure is detailed below.
+Analogous to a block of positive correlations in a covariance matrix, a coherent set of features is mutually positively associated.
+For binary-valued data, coherent sets offer a narrative advantage over other measures for associated sets, since the threshold model allows latent association to be interpreted as mutual dependence in an unobserved continuous measure.
+Coherent sets can be estimated in a computationally efficient search procedure based on iterative hypothesis testing that is formalized in Sections~\ref{sec:test} and \ref{sec:lamb}.